Is It Safe to Travel to Nigeria in 2026?

 Abia

-Do not travel due to crime and kidnapping.
+Do not travel due to crime, kidnapping, and unrest.

 Anambra

-Do not travel due to crime and kidnapping.
+Do not travel due to crime, kidnapping, and unrest.

 Bauchi